NoraRawlings/hello-world/README.md

 # hello-world
-Where I store my ideas and resources.
+Where I store my ideas and resources, and occasionally discuss things with others.